kozyakin/JSRbib/html/make4ht.md

 \usepackage[a-1b,mathxmp]{pdfx}
 ```

-then it should be replaced by the strings
+then this string it should be replaced by the strings

 ```
 \ifdefined\HCode\relax